-5. I eat healthy proteins, carbohydrates and fats such as eggs, salmon, almonds or protein milk for a rapid recovery, a couple hours after my training and before bedtime.
-This timed supplementation ensures that my body assess the amino-acids that are very beneficial in repairing, maintaining muscle mass and relieve the burn.
-In fact, I found out that watermelon is rich of those amino-acids.
+5. I eat healthy proteins, carbohydrates, and fats such as eggs, salmon, almonds, or protein milk for a rapid recovery, a couple of hours after my training and before bedtime.
+This timed supplementation ensures that my body assesses the amino-acids that are very beneficial in repairing, maintaining muscle mass, and relieve the burn.
+In fact, I found out that watermelon is rich in those amino acids.

 7. I try to take a cold shower after my bath.
 I say I try because I don’t do it all the time but I SHOULD!
 Cold therapy relieves muscle pain by reducing swelling.